tohoast09/DA_CNPM/README.md

 ## Description
 In this project, our team will build a webapp for a B2C bookstore.
 Customers can view the books for sale at the store, and can order, pay online and support COD shipping.
 ## Installation
-First, clone the repo from the branch 'master':
+First, clone the repo from the branch 'master':<br/>
 Using the Command Prompt:
 ### `git clone https://github.com/tohoast09/DA_CNPM`